 In 1985 he was re-introduced to the internal art of Tai Chi and Qigong, since then he has practiced various styles including the Weapons and the philosophical and self-healing aspects of the internal arts.

 Continuing Advance Learning & Qualifications:

-Profile: Mitzi is Co-Principal Instructor at the TCQC, she is also the TCQC Secretary looking after the financial and administration requirements of the Club.
-She is a well respected TCQC co principal Instructor teaching various Qigong sets, the Dayan Wild Goose Qigong 1st and 2nd 64 set of movements and nurtures the Introduction and Foundation groups, she also coaches the ‘Taiji in Action’ team and commentates at community events.
+Profile: Mitzi is Co-Principal Instructor at the TCQC, she is also the TCQC Secretary looking after the financial and administrative requirements of the Club.
+She is a well-respected TCQC co-principal Instructor teaching various Qigong sets, the Dayan Wild Goose Qigong 1st and 2nd 64 set of movements and nurtures the Introduction and Foundation groups, she also coaches the ‘Taiji in Action’ team and commentates at community events.